wrld3d/cardboard-vr-demo/README.md

     * [Icon Sheet](#icon-sheet)
 * [License](#license)

-This example app showcases the [eeGeo SDK's](http://www.eegeo.com/) integration with Google Cardboard for creating VR experiences.
+This example app showcases the [eeGeo SDK's](http://www.eegeo.com/) integration with Google Cardboard for creating map based VR experiences.

 ### What does the API have to offer?

-* Integration with Google Cardboard SDK
+* A full 3D, virtual reality map of the world.
 * Head tracking and magnet trigger usage
 * Lens distortion integration with Google Cardboard QR Code based profile selector
-* Ability to add elements on screen and detect gaze on them for interaction
+* Gaze UI - The ability to add buttons that the user can select by gazing at them.
-* API for adding jump points in the world to jump around different locations
+* Jump Points - Adding points in the world that the user can jump to by gazing at them.

 ## Support